Enjoy The Hell Valley Noboribetsu Onsen, Hokkaido Japan

 Hot springs are also abundant in northern Japan, specifically Hokkaido Island.
 Hell Valley is one of them.
 You can take the time to stop by the Hell Valley to see the hot craters.

 From the valley, you have to climb a forested hill for about 20-30 minutes.
 The road is uphill until you will find Oyunuma, a sulfur pool with bubbling water.
-Around Oyunuma there are many pools of sulfur water that also spreads smoke into the air.
+Around Oyunuma there are many sulfur water pools that also spread smoke into the air.

-The strong smell of sulfur is felt in the Valley of Hell.
+The strong smell of sulfur is felt in the Hell Valley.
 However, from the information obtained, the water from the crater flowed to various onsen around Noboribetsu so that people could soak with hot water from the crater of Hell Valley.

 At the bottom of Oyunuma, there is a river called Oyunumagawa.
 Hot water from Oyunuma also flows into the river through wooded hills, giving rise to a beautiful view due to the smoke coming out of the water.